asithade/hsts/README.md

 This plugin send the proper headers for full ssl security.
 For more information on what this is and why it is important visit: http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security

-The options are preset to enable browsers to preload and include subdomains to the HSTS directive but can be changed in the options page.
+The options are preset to enable browsers to preload to the HSTS directive but can be changed in the options page.

 ## Installation